 Thriving with Nature

-Exploring nature comes with a heap of benefits to our health too, such as enhancing our mood, reducing our stress levels, boosting our self esteem and even improving our physical health through the activity that find ourselves doing (1).
+This blog explores how connecting with the outdoors—whether through a short walk, gardening, or simply sitting outside—can support both your mental and physical wellbeing.
+Nature provides a calm, open space to unwind, helping you to switch off from the digital world and return feeling refreshed, more positive, and better able to cope with everyday life.
+Exploring nature comes with a heap of benefits to our health too, such as enhancing our mood, reducing our stress levels, boosting our self-esteem and even improving our physical health through whatever activity we find ourselves doing (MIND, 2025).

 There are lots of ways that you can give it a go.

 If you’re near a beach, why not go for a refreshing swim in the sea to kickstart your day, or, if you’re by the mountains, try a sunrise hike and bring a picnic to experience the calmness of being outdoors.
-Check out our crunchy, refreshing kale, apple, and hazelnut salad recipe, it is ideal for picnics and al-fresco dining!
+Even if you’re at home, gardening or eating outdoors is a perfect example of how to spend more time in nature.
 Other ways to explore nature, especially if you’re on holidays, is to rent bikes, go kayaking, or horse trekking through different terrains.

 Remember!